HBsAg ELISA Kit (96 Tests)

 - An HRP-conjugated anti-HBs antibody binds to the complex.

-- After washing, TMB substrate produces a colour change; the reaction is stopped and absorbance is measured.
+- After washing, TMB substrate produces a colour change.

 - HBsAg antibody coated microstrips (1 × 96 wells)